MoxieMax/git_collaboration_practice/README.md

 Hello, world
-Brutus is an honorable man.
+Brutus is an honorable men.